 In the past, only the non-distinct secondary index permitted value order.
 However, Teradata 12’s release made value ordering available for join indexes.

 How Teradata Value Ordering is implemented

-- The so-called hashmap is consulted to identify the responsible AMP for each row
+- The so-called hashmap is consulted to identify the responsible AMP for each row.

 - The AMP checks its Master Index to determine the cylinder carrying the row(s)

-Value ordering means, that Master Index and Cylinder Index store information about where a 32-bit value (not the ROWHASH) is located.
-Furthermore, the data block contains a row pointer array sorted by this 32-bit value(s).
+Value order is the process by which the Master Index and Cylinder Index contain information about the location of a 32-bit value (as opposed to the ROWHASH).
+In addition, the data block has a row pointer array that is sorted based on this 32-bit value.

 The “date” data type, which is stored as a 32-bit integer, is the only acceptable format for value order.
 This is because the basic hashing technique relies on the same physical structures (such as the Master Index and Cylinder Index dictionaries and the row pointer array) and has not undergone any design alterations.